 The Education and Training Unit within UCLA’s Office of the Human Research Protection Program provides training in the critical area of the protection of human research participants through various venues and via various methods.
 Below is a brief description of the specific programs with links to more detailed information.

-- HIPAA Training: A web-based training program required for research which uses, creates, or discloses Protected Health Information (PHI).
+- HIPAA Training: Completed through CITI Program.
+A web-based training program required for research which uses, creates, or discloses Protected Health Information (PHI).

 - Training Upon Request: Customized training to suit the needs of faculty, staff and students.

-- webIRB Education Program: Basic and Advanced didactic training for webIRB users.
+- webIRB: Reference guides and training material for webIRB users.

 - OHRPP Consults: IRB consulting services to UCLA investigators and research staff preparing IRB submissions.

 In general, the training requirements depend on an individual’s role in HRPP.
 For more detailed information about OHRPP’s Education & Training program, please see the OHRPP Education & Training Guidance & Procedure.

 Of course, University institutes, departments and units offer training, courses and modules related to protecting human subjects in research.
 See also the UCLA Clinical and Translational Science Institute's Education web page for listings of educational opportunities.